Katsiez/Memory-card-game/README.md

 # M2-Memory-Card-Game
 Milestone Project 2: Interactive Frontend Development Milestone Project - Code Institute
-# Matching Pups - A playful memory card game
+# Matching Pups - A playful memory card game - PLEASE SCROLL DOWN TO ''HOW TO PLAY'' BEFORE TRYING OUT THE GAME

 This is my second project to present to Code Institute.
 The project highlights a playful memory card game with a variety of cartoon puppies.
 During the process of working on this second project, I have begun creating multiple ideas, such as another website, quite alike the first project, a meditation app that did not at all turn out to be like I have envisioned it and lastly, I attempted creating a website together with the app, which was simply a mess.
 Suddenly, sitting at home and creating, working on the project was no longer fun.
 At that point, I knew I wanted to create something that would instead put a smile on mine, and hopefully other's faces as well.
 As an avid dog lover, I thought of the ways to implement my playful and less serious side together with an idea.